Amsterdam/amsterdam-react-maps/docs/CONTRIBUTING.md

 Sometimes you either can't build the project or run tests properly.
 Usually this is due to the fact that a package is updated or you're not using the right node version.
 Please check if this is the case.
 Otherwise just run this command (if you are using nvm):
-`rm -Rf node_modules && nvm install --lts && nvm alias default --lts && yarn cache clean && yarn`
+`rm -Rf node_modules && nvm install --lts && nvm alias default --lts && npm i`

 Still having trouble?
 Contact one of our [core maintainers](https://github.com/Amsterdam/amsterdam-react-maps/tree/master/docs/MAINTAINERS.md)